 Participation in CalSavers is completely voluntary for employees.
 If an employee enrolls, but decides they no longer want to participate, they may opt-out of the program at any time.
 Participating employees may also choose to change or stop their contributions at any time.

 Once enrolled, participants will contribute to their account via automatic contributions from each paycheck.
 Employees can choose to set their own contribution rate at any time.
 If a participant does not set their own rate, they will contribute a default rate of 5%.Unless they choose otherwise, their contributions will increase by 1% each year until reaching 8%.

 Participants can choose their investments at any time.
 If they don’t make an affirmative choice, their contributions will be invested according to the default investment types, with the first $1,000 in contributions invested in a capital preservation fund and each dollar contributed above that amount would be made into a target-date fund selected by the participant’s age.

 Participants will have the option to choose among a small menu of investments that also includes a high quality bond fund and a global equity fund.

 Will there be a cost to participate?

-As in any retirement plan, there will be a small administrative fee to pay for the costs of the program.
-State law places a cap on those fees and requires the Board to minimize fees to the maximum extent possible.
+As in any retirement plan, there will be a small administrative fee applied to savings to pay for the costs of the program.
+The fees will vary between 0.82% and 0.92% depending on the investment option chosen by the participant.

 Could an employee take money out in case of an emergency?